cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-sem-updater.md

     - **Means** of variables given evidence and/or manipulations.
     - **Variances** (and possibly covariances) under the same conditions.
 - These can be interpreted as:
-    - Predictions,
+    - Predictions under observation (what you expect to see given evidence),
-    - Effects of interventions in a linear Gaussian setting.
+    - Effects of interventions in a linear Gaussian setting (what you expect to see when variables are set by do-operations).

 The underlying SEM parameters remain fixed; the Updater computes conditional distributions “on top” of them.